 If required by the consulate, we will provide you with an invitation letter with the itinerary and accommodation list.

-On 19th April 2016, Marion (founder of Global Nomad) left Lhasa to join 60 Tibetan mountain guides from Tibet Himalaya Expedition for the 1st Clean Everest expedition.
+Marion Chaygneaud-Dupuy (founder of Global Nomad) has initiated in 2016 with mountain guides from Tibet Himalaya Expedition Clean Everest expeditions.

 Ü-Tsang, Kham, Amdo… it’s in this way we can divide Tibet in 3 great regions.
 Each of them contains a multitude of temples, of villages and of historical site.
 Each area deep down in his valley contains something on his own and is populated by men and women attached to their habits and dialect.Read More